edhowland/NuScheme/README.md

 ##### Function naming strategy

+Note: TODO:  These function naming strategies are not yet universally applied.
+Use the strategy when creating a new function.
+Refactor and use rename function when it is safe to do so

-There are 3 or 4 naming types:
+There are a variety of function naming cases:

+### Inner store and environment functions:

 - Query functions, like _null?, _atom?
   * have a single leading underscore '_' and a trailing question mark '?'
-  * and return boolean true/false and not a continuing world stream
+  * and return boolean true/false
 - deconstructors : like _car, _cdr, _cadr etc
   * have a single leading  underscore '_'
   * takes some item on input like a cons cell, and either just a store or a store and environment as params and returns the internal part